kgignatyev/full-stack-seed/fss-sboot-service/README.md

 ```shell
 ./utils/environment-check.sh
 ```
-Once you have all the tools installed please run
+Once you have all the tools installed, please run
 ```shell
 ./utils/bootstrap.sh
 ```